Hassan97/ZAKAT_Calculator/README.md

 # ZAKAT Calculator
 # If wealth is greater then nisab zakat applies
 How to calculate nisaab
-# zakat is 2.5 % of wealth
+# Zakat is 2.5 % of wealth